NadineWolgast/IntegrateALL/README.md

 Choose the appropriate Snakefile for your environment:

 - **`Snakefile`**: Standard workflow for local execution or single-node processing
-- **`Snakefile.cluster`**: Optimized for cluster environments with tailored resource allocation for memory-intensive steps
+- **`Snakefile.cluster`**: Standard cluster workflow that always runs both Arriba and FusionCatcher for comprehensive fusion detection
+- **`Snakefile.conditional`**: Optimized cluster workflow with Arriba-first approach that only runs FusionCatcher if initial classification fails, significantly reducing runtime for samples with clear driver fusions

 #### Local Execution